MicrosoftDocs/power-automate-docs/articles/desktop-flows/governance.md

 ## Configure Power Automate for desktop to authenticate to a corporate proxy server using Windows Credentials

 IT administrators may set the following registry key to configure Power Automate to use a generic credential from Windows’ Credential Manager to authenticate to a corporate proxy server.

+> [!NOTE]
-To use this registry key, it’s a prerequisite to first configure the proxy server’s address and port through the **ProxyServer** registry key.
+> To use this registry key, it’s a prerequisite to first configure the proxy server’s address and port through the **ProxyServer** registry key.

 | Hive | Key | Name | Type |
 |---|---|---|---|